irudnyts/irudnyts.github.io/_posts/2017-09-13-Dortmund-real-estate-market-analysis-linear-regression-models.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```

 According to all criteria the model that includes only `area` significantly outperforms the model with only `rooms`.
 Adding the variable `rooms` to the model with only `area` tangibly improves the model.
-Then, surely, we could add different covariates and pairwisely compare models, but we focus on AIC instead, which penalize those models with too many covariates.
+Then, surely, we could add different covariates and pair-wisely compare models, but we focus on AIC instead, which penalize those models with too many covariates.
 The model that includes `area`, `rooms`, and the interaction term `rooms / area` shows the smallest AIC, competitive $R^2$, and among the smallest RMSE.
 Furthermore, ANOVA test shows that adding `area * rooms` and `area / rooms` does not improve the model significantly.
-As long as we want to avoid overfitting, we use the model selected by AIC, i.e. with both variables (`area` and `rooms`) and the interation term `rooms / area` as reference model.
+As long as we want to avoid overfitting, we use the model selected by AIC, i.e. with both variables (`area` and `rooms`) and the interaction term `rooms / area` as reference model.

 ## Residuals and outliers diagnostics